lucasjellema/slide-viewer/Architecture.md

 2. **File-based Storage**: Annotations are saved as JSON files in the slides directory
 3. **localStorage**: Used as a fallback and for temporary storage between sessions

+### Loading Priority

-The application prioritizes loading in this order: remote zip files > local files > localStorage.
+The application prioritizes loading in this order:

+1. If a remote zip file is specified (`slidesZipUrl` parameter):
+   - Load slides from the zip file
+   - Load annotations only from the zip file if present
+   - Fall back to localStorage for annotations if not in zip file
+   - Never load local annotation files when using remote zip

+2. If no remote zip file is specified:
+   - Load slides from the local slides directory
+   - Try to load annotations from local `slide-annotations.json` file
+   - Fall back to localStorage if local annotation file is not found

 ## Event System